IhanSadiq/chrome-newtab-E0/README.md

 - Google search bar
 - News feed via rss (News feed is easy to change to your favorite news site)
 - Dark and Light theme
+- Option to hide anything
 - Settings

+Planned

+- Canvas drag n drop for the elements
+- Daily Qoutes